 A number of interesting festivals and events take place in normal years throughout the region, including the following:

-- Maple Ridge Rock and Gem Show – an event put on by the Maple Ridge Lapidary Club at Pitt Meadows Heritage Hall in late February.
+- Maple Ridge Rock and Gem Show – an event put on by the Maple Ridge Lapidary Club at Pitt Meadows Heritage Hall in February.

 - Maple Ridge Caribbean Festival – a music festival at the Maple Ridge Fairgrounds (early August).